Nate Lawrie: New Orleans Saints

-First stint with Bengals
+Cincinnati Bengals (first stint)

 Lawrie was signed by the Cincinnati Bengals to a one-year contract on August 2, 2007.
 He was waived on September 11 and was re-signed to the practice squad on September 13.
 He was promoted from the practice squad to the active roster on November 7.
 He played in three games during the 2007 season.
 He was released on August 30, 2008.

 Baltimore Ravens

 Lawrie was signed to the Baltimore Ravens' practice squad on September 1, 2008.
 He was waived from the practice squad on September 9.

-Second stint with Bengals
+Cincinnati Bengals (second stint)

 Lawrie was re-signed to the Bengals' practice squad on September 11, 2008.
 He was promoted to the active roster on October 17.
 He was released on April 27, 2009.

 California Redwoods

 Lawrie played for the California Redwoods of the United Football League in 2009.

-Second stint with Eagles
+Philadelphia Eagles (second stint)

 Lawrie was signed by the Philadelphia Eagles on August 9, 2010.
 He was waived on September 3.